HYheyue/Oneformer_Instance/README.md

 ## **Step 3: Optimization for Performance**
 ### A: Configuration
-Utilize the configuration file at "configs/basketball/oneformer_dinat_large_test_a100_size.yaml," which supports large input sizes comparable with basketball dataset.
+Utilize the configuration file at "configs/basketball/oneformer_dinat_large_test_a100_size.yaml," which supports large input size suitable for basketball dataset.

 ### B: Memory
-Large input sizes impose restrictions on batch size; hence, we employ act_checkpoint to double the batch size.
+Large input size impose restrictions on batch size, hence, we employ act_checkpoint to double the batch size as in "oneformer/modeling/backbone/dinat.py".

 ### C: Loss
-As the Occlusion Metric only accounts for instances that are split into several small regions, we have modified the dice_loss in "oneformer/modeling/criterion.py" by adding weights when the ground truth contains more than 5 regions.
+As the "Occlusion Metric" only accounts for instances that are split into several small regions, we have modified the dice_loss in "oneformer/modeling/criterion.py" by adding weights when the ground truth contains more than 5.

 ### D: Crop
 Due to a significant amount of background in the images, we crop 200 pixels in height during the inference stage, considering the relationship between foreground and background in the training and validation data.